• Menu

 Airline snacks are salty and will dehydrate you.
 Do not rely on airline snacks only to keep your blood sugar stable during your flight.

-Purchase healthy snacks airside once you pass through security, or bring your own easily transportable snacks.
+Purchase healthy snacks airside once you pass through security, or bring healthy snacks.

 Aim for protein-rich options such as almonds, trail mix, peanut butter crackers, or protein bars.